Get a quote

 Included

-Our Berlin school trips include:
+What's included in our Berlin school trips

 • Board and lodging

-• German language activity workbook (for language groups)
+• German language activity workbook (on request)

-• Free teacher to student ratio approx 1:8 (coach trips) / approx 1:10 (air groups)
+• Free teacher to student ratio approx 1:10 (air groups)

 • 24-hour emergency support